PippalaRaju/Healthcare-Dashboard/README.md

 # Healthcare-Dashboard
-An interactive Power BI dashboard that provides insights into patient data, hospital performance, and treatment trends.
+This Healthcare Power BI dashboard provides insights into patient data, hospital performance, and treatment trends.
 It helps in analyzing key healthcare metrics like admissions, costs, and outcomes using dynamic visuals and filters.
 Tools Used: Power BI, Power Query, DAX.